wp-plugins/enhanced-tooltipglossary/readme.txt

 = 2.0 =
 * Minor fix in styling
 * Allow users with "edit_posts" capability to add/edit glossary terms
+* Added "/u" (UTF8) flag to regex to force UTF8 encoding
+* Glossary main page is now automatically created upon activation if not exists

 = 1.6 =
 * Added "open glossary description in new window/tab" option to settings panel